Have you ever wondered what a school governor does? Click here to find out more.

-The governance of the school was judged to be GOOD at the last Ofsted Inspection in January 2015.
-The Inspector said:
+The governance of the school was judged to be GOOD at the last Ofsted Inspection in March 2019.

 Governance has improved strongly since the last inspection.
 Governors have a clear picture of the strengths and weaknesses of the school because they receive regular information about standards and other matters.
 They understand information about pupils’ achievement well, monitor finances rigorously and make careful checks on safeguarding.
 They ensure policies are up to date.

 Governors provide a good balance of support and challenge to the school and hold the school firmly to account.
 They are very active and take part in many of the school events.
 As a result, parents know them well and can approach them with any issues they have.